The head of an HTML document is the part that is not displayed in the web browser when the page is loaded. It contains information such as the page

 Setting the primary language of the document

 This is useful in many ways.
-Your document will be indexed more effectively by search engines if its language is set (allowing it to appear correct in language-specific results, for example), and it is useful to people with visual impairments using screen readers (for example, the word "six" exists in both French and English, but is pronounced differently.)
+Your HTML document will be indexed more effectively by search engines if its language is set (allowing it to appear correctly in language-specific results, for example), and it is useful to people with visual impairments using screen readers (for example, the word "six" exists in both French and English, but is pronounced differently.)

 You can also set sub sections of your document to be recognised as different languages.
 For example, we could set our Japanese language section to be recognised as Japanese, like so: